 This is one item that you usually don’t purchase on the internet, as most couriers cannot deliver a cylinder full of gas (there are different rules for transporting these gas cylinders for private and commercial vehicles).

 Larger camping retailers will stock these gas cylinders.
-Smaller camping shops, ones typically found in the high street, will only stock the small gas canisters.
+Smaller camping shops, ones typically found on the high street, will only stock the small gas canisters.

 Where to find refills of camping gas cylinders?